Zero0xx/visualhaxe/README.md

-# HagglerVNE
+# haxe-visualnovel

-Visual novel engine for HaxeFlixel
+Visual novel engine for HaxeFlixel based on [HagglerVNE](https://github.com/gummywormz/HagglerVNE)

-This is the engine that powers "The Haggler".
-See the demo project for info on how to use the engine.
+This is the engine that powers DDLC Haxe (Coming soon).